WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/Device_Provisioning/index.md

 * Next, run `meadow cloud login` to authenticate.
 You'll need to register an account with Wilderness Labs if you haven't already done so.
 * Finally, connect your Meadow device and run, `meadow device provision --name "my device"`.
 Adding a device name is optional, but recommended.

-You can visit https://www.meadowcloud.co/ to ensure your device has been successfully provisioned.
+You can visit [https://www.meadowcloud.co](https://www.meadowcloud.co) to verify your device has been successfully provisioned.